raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_5.md

 --- /hint ---
 --- /hints ---

 1. The final conversion that you need to make is for the wind speeds.
-The [code used to process anemometer readings](https://github.com/raspberrypilearning/sensing-the-weather/blob/master/lesson-2/worksheet.md) provides values in km/h whereas Weather Underground is expecting mph.
+The [code used to process Weather Station kit anemometer readings](https://github.com/raspberrypilearning/sensing-the-weather/blob/master/lesson-2/worksheet.md) provides values in km/h whereas Weather Underground is expecting mph.
 The conversion is straightforward:

     ```Python
     def khm_to_mph(speed_in_kmh):